Last Updated on December 8, 2022 by Lori Geurin

 Building a support system is vital.
 Talking with supportive family and close friends can help.
 You might consider joining a support group or message board where people who have the same condition share experiences and hopes for the future.

-I have a few friends who have Lyme disease.
-We communicate via Facebook, email and talking on the phone.
-We share our progress and treatments that have helped and encourage each other.
+I have met so many people who have Lyme disease.
+We communicate through the blog, Facebook, email, and talking on the phone.
+We share our progress and treatments that have helped and we encourage each other.

-If you’d like to learn more about my story you may want to read:
+If you’d like to learn more about coping with a chronic illness you may want to read:

 - The Shocking Truth About Forgiveness And Your Health

-Also, you may like to read about The Spoon Theory in Chronic Illness: What’s A Spoonie Anyway?
+Also, you may want to read about The Spoon Theory in Chronic Illness: What’s A Spoonie Anyway?